First-Semester Survival Guide

 The semester is underway, and you are having trouble coping? – Don’t worry!
 Here are some tips to make life easier.

 Meals: The University’s canteens are always a good bet.
-The serve freshly cooked food every day, and the menus have something for every taste and every purse (see here).
+They serve freshly cooked food every day, and the menus have something for every taste and every purse (see here).
 You can always pay the bill with your smart LMUcard, which you can load up on the spot.
-Note that the "3G" rule (recovered, immunized or tested) applies, that takeaways are always available and that you can obtain environmentally benign lunchboxes from the Munich Student Union (Leopoldstrasse 13).

 Part-time jobs: If the money is scarce toward the end of the month, you can look for a job in the pub around the corner or try something directly connected with your studies.
 The Career Service can help you find a job or put you in touch with employers.
 And if money issues become really difficult, the Munich Student Union can advise you on student supports and loans.